sehlen-bsi/botan-docs/docs/cryptodoc/src/10_tpm.rst

 --------------

-The communication between the application and the TPM can (and should be) encrypted.
+The communication between the application and the TPM can (and should be) encrypted using :ref:`TPM2 Sessions <tpm/session>`.
 The protocol used for this communication is specified by the Trusted Computing Group and implemented by the TPM2-TSS library.
 Starting with version 4.0 the TPM2-TSS library provides ``Esys_SetCryptoCallbacks``, that allows overriding the cryptographic primitives used for this encryption by the application at runtime.

 Botan provides such a "crypto backend" to form a self-contained TPM wrapper that does not depend on any other cryptographic library.